jbx-protocol/juice-docs/docs/dev/delegate-hackathon.md

 Build a [Juicebox Delegate](/dev/learn/glossary/delegate/) (and/or [data source](/dev/learn/glossary/data-source/)) for the [Buidl Guidl Juicebox project](https://juicebox.money/@buidlguidl) or somebody else to use.
 Open to teams and individuals.

+- Starts at 12:00 EDT on June 28th and ends at 12:00 EDT on July 11th.
 - Over $16k in rewards.
-- Starts at 12:00 EDT on June 28th and ends at 12:00 EDT on July 11th.
-- Send a message in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox) if you have questions or are looking for teammates.
-- Submit your project by sharing its name, a brief description, a repo URL, your Ethereum payout address, and a demo URL in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).
 - Anyone can pay the [@buidlguidl Juicebox project](https://juicebox.money/@buidlguidl) to receive hackathon NFTs – half of the funds in the project will be distributed according to hackathon NFT voting once submissions are closed – the remainder will be used for Buidl Guidl streams and future events.
+- Send a message in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox) if you're looking for teammates or have questions.
+- Submit your project by sharing its name, a brief description, a repo URL, an Ethereum payout address, and a demo URL in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).
 - Facilitated with love by [Buidl Guidl](https://buidlguidl.com/) and [JuiceboxDAO](/dao/).

 ## Timeline